denoland/deno/docs/linking_to_external_code.md

 This design circumvents a plethora of complexity spawned by package management software, centralized code repositories, and superfluous file formats.

+#### Best practice: Selectively break up libraries.

+If you are writing a library exposing a functionality `foo()` which uses a large third party dependency, and another functionality `bar()` which does not use it, there should be a way for your users to depend on `bar()` without pulling in the dependency of `foo()`.

+You are not restricted to using only one `deps.ts` in a project.
+Place `bar()` in an independent dependency tree with its own `deps.ts` (and entry-point `mod.ts` if applicable).
+This allows `bar()` to be used without the burden of large unused imports.

+There a balance to be struck here.
+You can be extremely granular about this at the cost of having lots of `deps.ts` and entry-point modules to manage (author _and_ user inconvenience), or you can compromise and allow small volumes of unused imports in some cases.
+It is up to the author.

 ### How can I trust a URL that may change?

 By using a lock file (with the `--lock` command line flag), you can ensure that